-“IntraQuest was inspired by personal challenge, renewed hope and transformation.
-With this, we wholeheartedly believe happiness and fulfilment is available for everyone, regardless of what life has shown them so far!”
+“Intraquest was inspired by personal challenge, renewed hope and transformation.
+With this we wholeheartedly believe there are no ‘hopeless people’, just people lacking hope!”
 JEN & KAREN

 What is Therapeutic Assessment?